kitswas/git-for-all/README.md

 > But I am not a programmer.

 Note the use of the word "usually" in the first sentence.
 Git is not just for programmers.
-It is for anyone who wants to keep track of changes to files.
-It is for anyone who wants to collaborate with others on a project.
+It is for anyone who wants to -

+- keep track of changes to files,
+- collaborate with others on a project, or
-Knowledge of git is a must for anyone who wants to contribute to open source projects.
+- contribute to open source projects, software or otherwise.

 Many companies use git for their internal projects.
 If you are a music creator or a graphic artist or a writer or a translator, you will encounter git at some point in your career, _especially_ if you are working closely with programmers.